The Steven Berkeley Marine Conservation Fellowship

 Requirements for application:

-- The applicant must be a student officially accepted or currently enrolled in a M.S. or Ph.D. program.
+- The applicant must be a student officially accepted or currently enrolled in a M.S. or Ph.D. program at a North American university.

 - The student must be actively engaged in thesis research related to some aspect of marine conservation; the intent of the award is to support ongoing research costs.